2019 Forever Young Faves

 450 South 4th Street, Lewiston; 754-4375 or artpark.net

-Artpark & Company produces and presents excellence in the performing and visual arts, including musical concerts and theater productions, and creates unique cultural experiences in a casual, natural setting overlooking the Niagara River Gorge.
-A magnificent celebration of the arts happens every summer.
-Artpark offers a full spectrum of engaging entertainment; from productions of Broadway musicals, Buffalo Philharmonic Orchestra performances and concerts in the Mainstage Theater; the Outdoor Amphitheater is home to award winning concert series featuring popular rock and pop performers.
+Artpark & Company presents excellence in the performing and visual arts, creating unique cultural experiences in a casual, natural setting overlooking the Niagara River Gorge.
+Every summer, Artpark offers a full spectrum of engaging entertainment; from productions of Broadway musicals and concerts in the Mainstage Theater, to eye-catching outdoor art exhibitions.
+The Outdoor Amphitheater is home to award-winning concert series featuring popular rock and pop performers.
+This past summer saw acts such as Earth, Wind & Fire, country artist Kip Moore, and Sarah McLachlan with the Buffalo Philharmonic Orchestra.

 Favorite Volunteer Opportunity: Meals on Wheels for WNY

 MOWWNY’s mission focuses on the most basic and critical of home needs.
 Staff and volunteers are committed to enriching lives and promoting independent healthy living by offering nutritious food and a friendly visit.
 Its vision is to ensure that every member of the community receives a meal that meets their nutritional needs.
-As important, volunteers visit with homebound seniors and disabled individuals each day and serve as a critical link between clients and their families, loved ones and neighbors.
+In delivering these meals, volunteers also spend time visiting with the homebound seniors and disabled clients each day.
 This safety check provides peace of mind to clients and caregivers alike as well as a sense of caring and companionship that volunteers bring to clients’ lives—and vice versa.
+In addition to regular meal deliveries and visits, the organization puts on special fundraiser events throughout the year, so keep an eye out for their seasonal newsletters for more information.

 Favorite Car Show: Buffalo Auto Show

-At the 2019 show February 7–10 at Buffalo Niagara Convention Center, you can expect to see the latest and greatest new SUVs, hybrids, minivans, high performance and economical cars and trucks on the road today, plus a variety of family friendly and fun events, appearances, and attractions.
-The Charity Preview Gala is Wednesday, February 6, at the Convention Center, where guests will join industry leaders and local dignitaries and celebrities and features a sneak peek at the 2019 Buffalo Auto Show while enjoying wine tastings, gourmet food stations, libations, entertainment, and more.
+At the 2020 show from February 6–9 at the Buffalo Niagara Convention Center, you can expect to see the latest and greatest new SUVs, hybrids, minivans, high performance and economical cars and trucks on the road today, plus a variety of family friendly events and attractions.
+Last year’s show featured visits from famous Buffalo Sabres personalities such as Rick Jenneret, Rob Ray, Rip Simonick, and Johan Larsson.

-Favorite Garden Shop: Northridge Nursery & Garden Center
+Favorite Garden Shop: Adam’s Nursery & Garden Center

 Multiple locations; premierwines.com

-Premier Liquor consists of three independently owned and operated wine stores in Amherst (3900 Maple Road), Williamsville (7980 Transit Road), and Orchard Park (3410 Amelia Drive).
-With the largest selection of premium wines and premier spirits, each Premier wine store boasts something for everyone—usually at a great deal.
+Premier Liquor consists of three independently owned and operated stores in Amherst (3900 Maple Road), Williamsville (7980 Transit Road), and Orchard Park (3410 Amelia Drive).
+With the largest selection of premium wines and premier spirits, each Premier Group store has something for everyone—usually at a great deal.
 The stores have loyalty programs and free tasting classes, too.
-If you’re looking for something to nosh on with your wine or cocktails, there’s Premier Gourmet, a unique gourmet food and specialty store.
+Plus, if you’re looking for something to pair with your wine or cocktails, you can visit Premier Gourmet at the Amherst location to pick up some artisan cheeses, pastries, and more.

 Favorite Pet Store: PetSmart